Clifford Nana Kusi Gyamfuaa: Real Madrid to sign Ghanaian wonderkid

 - A rising Ghanaian prospect has taken a major step in his career after completing a move to Spanish giants Real Madrid

-- Interestingly, the highly-rated winger previously trained at FC Barcelona’s famed La Masia academy, making the switch even more captivating
+- The highly-rated winger previously trained at FC Barcelona’s famed La Masia academy

-- Football fans, particularly in Ghana, have reacted with excitement, with many hailing the teenager’s bold leap onto one of Europe’s biggest stages
+- Ghana Football fans have reacted and hailed the teenager’s bold leap onto one of Europe’s biggest stages

 - An experienced Ghanaian coach has urged the youngster to keep his head on the ground while working to breathe life into his dreams